eclipse-wakaama/wakaama/README.md

 Wakaama uses CMake >= 3.13.
 Look at examples/server/CMakeLists.txt for an example of how to include it.
 Several compilation switches are used:
+ - Endianness: Exactly one has to be defined.
    - LWM2M_BIG_ENDIAN if your target platform uses big-endian format.
    - LWM2M_LITTLE_ENDIAN if your target platform uses little-endian format.
+ - Mode: One or multiple modes have to be defined.
    - LWM2M_CLIENT_MODE to enable LWM2M Client interfaces.
    - LWM2M_SERVER_MODE to enable LWM2M Server interfaces.
    - LWM2M_BOOTSTRAP_SERVER_MODE to enable LWM2M Bootstrap Server interfaces.
  - LWM2M_BOOTSTRAP to enable LWM2M Bootstrap support in a LWM2M Client.
  - LWM2M_SUPPORT_TLV to enable TLV payload support (implicit except for LWM2M 1.1 clients)
  - LWM2M_SUPPORT_JSON to enable JSON payload support (implicit when defining LWM2M_SERVER_MODE)